Week 20: What I have Learned so far…

 We learn from the things that happen to us – our experiences.

-Learning is acquiring relatively permanent change in behavior through experience.
+Learning is acquiring a relatively permanent change in behavior through experience.
 We experience things and learn to modify our behaviors based on what we know.

 There are two different types of learning – observational and associative learning.

 - Observational Learning is learning by watching others engage in different behaviors.
 I didn’t know how powerful is this type of learning process until one glass broke the very first week I started to live with my wife 17 years ago.
 I started to “react” the way I had learned from observing my mom: Creating a total emergency situation, yelling while being very agitated.
 My wife gave me a very powerful lesson that day.
 She took a broom and dustpan and very calmly, she proceeded to pick up every bit of glass, and them she continued doing her chores inside the kitchen.
 What a powerful lesson!
 Not only she showed me that there are many (way better) ways to respond to the same situation.
-She taught me a new (better way to respond the similar situation.
+She taught me a new (better way to respond to the similar situation.
 I learned by observing others engage in different behaviors.

 - Associative Learning is learning by establishing connections between events.
 Conditioning is the method for teaching associations, and there are two types of conditioning – classical and operant conditioning.

-- Classical conditioning is the method teaching associations between two different stimuli.
+- Classical conditioning is the method of teaching associations between two different stimuli.
 For example, we learned the connection between lightning and thunder because they almost always occur together.
 On the other hand,

 - Operant Conditioning is the method of teaching associations between behaviors and consequences.
 Operant conditioning uses rewards and punishments to strengthen or weaken behaviors.
 For example, people might have learned the connection between telling lies and losing credibility and friends.